 - You’re struggling to see all of your data in one location in need a data hub.

 If you can relate to any one of these five, it might be good to invest in a dashboard solution.
-You can try iDashboards free today or check out our webinar on Thursday, September 29 to learn more about the purpose of a dashboard is, you can try it out.
+Now that you know what the purpose of a dashboard is, you can try it out.
 Start building your own dashboards here for free.